typescript-eslint/typescript-eslint/packages/eslint-plugin/docs/rules/adjacent-overload-signatures.md

 # `adjacent-overload-signatures`

-Require that member overloads be consecutive.
+Requires that member overloads be consecutive.

 Grouping overloaded members together can improve readability of the code.